James-Begin/Python-Monte-Carlo-Simulation/README.md

 ![myplot17](https://github.com/James-Begin/Python-Monte-Carlo-Simulation/assets/103123677/aaa02e2b-16b9-404e-914d-1a199529d1b9)
 Here, we can see how the fatter tailed Laplace distribution affects the returns.
 In this case, the mean final price is $415.93 and shows a single standard deviation change of about 32%.

+## Conclusion
+Ultimately, Monte Carlo Simulation is a potent analytical tool with diverse applications.
+Its capabilities extend to estimating and forecasting future volatility, offering valuable insights in intricate and uncertain domains, notably financial markets.
+These simulations play a significant role in multiple fields, including risk management, portfolio optimization, derivative pricing, stress testing, and various others.